cmatskas/Azure.Storage/README.md

 **Build Status:** [![Build status](https://ci.appveyor.com/api/projects/status/6i7g6igga5ee8o3l)](https://ci.appveyor.com/project/cmatskas/azure)

-Azure.Storage provides a wrapper around the native Azure Storage API and allows you to quickly and easily interact with the current Azure Storage offerings.
-The project will aim to target the latest Azure SDK and use best practices as advised by Microsoft.
+Azure.Storage provides a wrapper around the native Azure Storage API and allows you to quickly and easily code against current Azure Storage solutions (blobs, queues, tables etc).
+The project will aim to target the latest Azure SDK and use best practices as advised by
+Microsoft.

 To get started, you will need to grab the latest version from Nuget